BS in Agriculture

 Degree Program Description

-The agriculture degree program is for students searching for a well-rounded education that builds on the diversity of the other degree programs in the College of Agriculture, Food and Natural Resources (CAFNR).
-The flexibility of agriculture degree enables students to tailor a program to fit their individual interests and career goals.
-Students earn a Bachelor of Science in Agriculture.
+The agriculture degree program is for students searching for a well-rounded education that builds on the diversity of disciplines in the College of Agriculture, Food and Natural Resources (CAFNR).
+The flexibility of the agriculture degree enables students to tailor a program to fit their individual interests and career goals.

 Major Program Requirements

-Students earning a Bachelor of Science in Agriculture are required to complete all University general education, University undergraduate requirements, degree, and major requirements, including selected foundational courses, which may fulfill some University general education requirements.
+Students earning a Bachelor of Science in Agriculture are required to complete all University general education, University graduation, and degree requirements, including selected foundational courses, which may fulfill some University general education requirements.

 |or CHEM 1320||College Chemistry I|